Nandinisaagar/ruby_TelegramBot/README.md

 Technology used: Python.

+It is a Python Telegram Bot, found on telegram with the username "@rubyyy001_bot"

-It is a fun stress buster bot.
+It is a fun stress buster bot, do check it out!

 Table of contents:
 1. Readme file